 - 100 push ups per day: Similar commentary to the 100 squats.

 - 10,000 steps per day: This isn't many steps at all.
-This target is based on the recommended number of steps per day, and given that I've been mostly inactive during lockdown, it can only do good.
+This target is based on the recommended number of steps per day, and given that I've been mostly inactive during lockdown, anything will do good.

 Mind: Get the mind dumping